scuzzydude/asimov/asimov.md

 What our currencies represent is what we value.
 For most of us, what we value is material.
 We like houses, and cars, and electronics, the trappings of wealth.
 We don't value things that much of the world does, like clean water, or nutritious food, or access to basic health care, even though the majority of the human population has to worry and sweat daily just to provide these things for themselves and their children.
 We lose our ever-loving minds over things like stocks and crypto-currency and political movements, without ever thinking about how wealthy we really are.
 Wealth is property and it is valued because we have lost the very ability to value basic sustenance and security.
 This is why I call it the king's gold.
 The kings of old could not fathom the toils of the masses.
 Kings would send the poor men and their sons to die for their gold and land and even spices and tea.
 And to this day nations rich and poor will kill for the king's gold.
 Be it gold, or oil, or land.

 It there a difference between a masterpiece, a work of art, an artifact and a collectable?
 Not really.
-History is written by the victors, and artifacts of get.
+History is written by the victors, and artifacts of get......

 Ten thousand years in the future, what will be the more valuable treasrure?
 Da Vinci's engineering drawings, Drake's last letters, Scobee's autographed postcard, or The Dream's signed basketball?